-2. Set the following options:

-- In Default Values: - Vendor: Sets the vendor name when packaging a new IP.
-This is, for example, the top domain name of a company. - Library: Sets the associated library for the IP.
-This category, along with the Vendor are used in conjunction with the IP name to create a unique identifier. - Category: Specifies the categories in the IP catalog in which to place the IP.
-For example, /UserIP. - IP Location: Specifies the location to use for your packaged IP.
+- 2. Set the following options in Default Values: - Vendor: Sets the vendor name when packaging a new IP.
+For example, the top domain name of a company. - Library: Sets the associated library for the IP.
+This category, along with Vendor are used with the IP name to create a unique identifier. - Category: Specifies the categories in the IP catalog in which to place the IP.
+For example, / UserIP. - IP Location: Specifies the location to use for your packaged IP.